Dayanandon34/Python-for-DevOps-Scripts/README.md

 # Pyhton for devops scripts, This are for the interview perspevtive created repo and executed files.

-# given scripts are successfully executed and modified added errors aswell, try to fix it and contribute,
+# given scripts are successfully executed and modified added errors aswell, try to fix it and contribute

 # practice make skill last longer*

 ||| python for devops |||